New Law Creates 988 Hotline For Mental Health Emergencies

 He and other mental health advocates think the new 988 number will become similarly widely accepted and used.

-"A national three-digit number will make it far easier for millions of Americans to reach out for help and get immediate connection to care when they're experiencing a mental health or suicidal crisis," says Kimberly Williams, president and CEO of Vibrant Emotional Health, the organization that runs the lifeline.
+"A national three-digit number will make it far easier for millions of Americans to reach out for help and get immediate connection to care when they're experiencing a mental health or suicidal crisis," says Kimberly Williams, president and CEO of Vibrant Emotional Health, the organization that runs the National Suicide Prevention Lifeline.
 "Most importantly, 988 will help save lives."

-The existing Lifeline is a national network of about 170 local crisis centers.
+The existing lifeline is a national network of about 170 local crisis centers.
 When someone calls the national number, they're routed to the local crisis center that's closest to them.

 But many crisis centers "are struggling to stay afloat," says Gebbia.
-They get very little federal funding, and have to raise money on their own.
+They get very little federal funding and have to raise money on their own.
 Some have even closed in recent years.

 If a crisis center is unable to respond to all callers at any time, calls are diverted to backup centers.
 There can be dropped calls along the way or long wait times before callers can speak to a trained counselor.